Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 9.1.
 Smart Contract

-CryptoCommodity smart contract is created as a diamond standard contract.
-As a diamond contract it includes 4 facets deployed at different addresses that the main contract.
+CryptoCommodity smart contract is created as a diamond standard ERC-2535 [1] contract.
+As a diamond contract it includes a front controller diamond whih receives all requests and is the single point of contact for the whole structure.
+4 facets deployed, at different addresses that the diamont front controller, are attached to provide custom behaviours.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/token_structure.svg" width="60%"></img>
 </div>
 <br/>

-Every facet contains specific functions which implement its functionality.
+Existing behaviours are:

+- Crowdsale Facet.

+- Vesting Facet

+- Common Facet

+- ERC-20 Facet

+By using the upgradeabity capabilities provided by the diamond front controller, these facets can be updated or deleted or replaced by new facets.

 ### 9.2.
-Upgradable
+Upgradeable

+As theoretical framework is still being created, the CryptoCommodity contract must be upgradeable to include new updates and definitions.
+In order to prevent a reputational risk, the upgrades can be protected by a voting system.

-Every facet contains a versioned implementation of the functionality.
-However, they are upgradable in a way that one, or many functions, can be replaced by other functions with the same signature.
+Inn current implementation, every facet contains a versioned logic of the functionality.
+However, they can be upgraded in a way that one, or many functions, can be replaced by other functions with the same signature or adding new functions.

 ### 9.3.
 The challenge of Velocity of Circulation (Saleableness)